rafnixschaf/iota/crates/iota-sdk/README.md

 ## Rust SDK examples

-The [examples](https://github.com/iotaledger/iota/tree/main/crates/iota-sdk/examples) folder provides both basic and advanced examples.
+The [examples](https://github.com/iotaledger/iota/tree/develop/crates/iota-sdk/examples) folder provides both basic and advanced examples.

 There are several files ending in `_api.rs` which provide code examples of the corresponding APIs and their methods.
-These showcase how to use the Iota Rust SDK, and can be run against the Iota testnet.
+These showcase how to use the IOTA Rust SDK, and can be run against the IOTA testnet.
 Below are instructions on the prerequisites and how to run these examples.

 ### Prerequisites

 Unless otherwise specified, most of these examples assume `Rust` and `cargo` are installed, and that there is an available internet connection.
-The examples connect to the Iota testnet (`https://fullnode.testnet.iota.io:443`) and execute different APIs using the active address from the local wallet.
+The examples connect to the IOTA testnet (`https://fullnode.testnet.iota.io:443`) and execute different APIs using the active address from the local wallet.
 If there is no local wallet, it will create one, generate two addresses, set one of them to be active, and it will request 1 IOTA from the testnet faucet for the active address.

 ### Running the existing examples

 In the root folder of the `iota` repository (or in the `iota-sdk` crate folder), you can individually run examples using the command `cargo run --example filename` (without `.rs` extension).
 For example:

-- `cargo run --example iota_client` -- this one requires a local Iota network running (see [here](#Connecting to Iota Network )).
+- `cargo run --example iota_client` -- this one requires a local Iota network running (see [#Connecting to Iota Network](https://wiki.iota.cafe/developer/getting-started/local-network#start-the-local-network).
 If you do not have a local Iota network running, please skip this example.
 - `cargo run --example coin_read_api`
 - `cargo run --example event_api` -- note that this will subscribe to a stream and thus the program will not terminate unless forced (Ctrl+C)
 - `cargo run --example governance_api`